solarwinds/fluent-plugin-papertrail/README.md

 </match>
 ```

-Use a record transform plugin to populate within the record the following fields:
+This plugin expects the following fields to be set for each Fluent record:
 ```
     message   The log
     program   The program/tag